-- Law Enforcement agencies will provide staff in support of the Public Safety Branch during an EOC Activation. - OA law enforcement agencies will provide coordination of law enforcement resources during an incident. - The OA Law Enforcement Mutual Aid Coordinator will arrange mutual aid in accordance with the California Master Mutual Aid Program as needed.
+• Law Enforcement agencies will provide staff in support of the Public Safety Branch during an EOC Activation.

+- OA law enforcement agencies will provide coordination of law enforcement resources during an incident in accordance with ESF-13. - The OA Law Enforcement Mutual Aid Coordinator will arrange mutual aid in accordance with the California Master Mutual Aid Program as needed.